1024inc/engineering-blog/_posts/2022-04-11-empathy-and-compassion-in-communication-part-1.md

 &#45; *“Joey ridiculed me in front of our boss at this morning’s stand-up”*

 We can choose to stay away from judgements and evaluation by candidly sticking to observations.
 Observations are often expressed as gaps between what we observe and what we expected.
-Here are a few examples from Marshall Rosenberg’s Nonviolent Communication:
+Here are a few examples from Marshall Rosenberg’s Nonviolent Communication<a id="an2" href="#fn2">²</a>:

 **Evaluation**: *“The boss is procrastinating around this decision.”*